Monique was 25 and visiting family in the Caribbean, where she should have been having the time of her life.

 She said: "I'm literally having to change food habits of a lifetime, which isn't always easy, so that in itself can bring on depression as I think about 'my past life' compared to how I am now.
 It's all very much part of a grieving process, which doesn't have any timescale of a beginning or end."

-Monique gets support through the Enfield Lupus Support Group, which she helps to run.
-She has made great friends through the group in north London.
+Monique used to run the Enfield Lupus Support Group, and she has made great friends through the group in north London.

 "The support group has been extremely beneficial to help with depression," she said.